Nayr8/OneHornModManager/README.md

+# Nayr8's Baldur's Gate 3 Mod Manager for Linux and Steamdeck
-# A Wip Mod Manager for Baldur's Gate 3 on Linux
+A Linux and Steam Deck compatible Mod Manager for Baldur's Gate 3.

+This Tool is in the Alpha stage and everything is subject to change